coders-school/good-practices/module1/03_principles.en.md

 ### Don't Repeat Yourself
 <!-- .element: class="fragment fade-in" -->

-Often, duplications are caused by a simple "copipasty" operation.
+Often, duplications are caused by a simple copy-paste operation.
 <!-- .element: class="fragment fade-in" -->

-Code that is the same or similar in more than 1 place should be extracted into a function and called that function there
+Code that is the same or similar in more than 1 place should be extracted into a function and call that function in this place
 <!-- .element: class="fragment fade-in" -->

 ### Pros
 <!-- .element: class="fragment fade-in" -->

 * <!-- .element: class="fragment fade-in" --> easier refactoring - change only in one place
 * <!-- .element: class="fragment fade-in" --> less room for mistakes.
-There is no risk that we will not change all occurrences once we discover a bug
+There is no risk that we will forget some occurrences once we discover a bug

 ___